dvdvideo1234/GearAssemblyTool/readme.md

    until the tooth of the holder gear ( the piece that you are holding ) aligns with the gap of the trace gear.
 Take this number (For example 7.25) and divide it by two (3.625).
 Now use this same value (3.625) for both trace pivot rotation and piece ( holder pivot ) rotation.

+Q: Do you know how to switch fast the prop to be used as a gear?
+A: Yep, just point to another gear you want to use and press IN_DUCK ( Def: Ctrl ) + click IN_ATTACK2 ( Def: Right mouse button ) If the gear is valid database model it will be selected normally and if not, GA will say that this model is invalid.

+Q: You said this thing is pretty mush like the TA, which settings are the same?
+A: The handling of Bodygroup/Skin selection, Mass, Gear's physical properties, Ghosting and stuff, Error logging, Screens, Translations and Data export/selection.

 Q: I have a hard time reading the lines and circles of the adviser.
 What do these visuals represent?
 A: All the red lines are forward direction and the blues are the up direction vectors of all the